Introduction

 Made Hand: If you made a strong hand by the river, bet for value.
 If there is a potential for your opponent to have a better hand (like a higher flush), be cautious and consider the best size to get called by worse hands.

-Missed Draws: If you missed your draw, you can either bluff if you think your opponent can fold better hands or check if you believe a bluff would not be successful.
+Missed Draws: If you missed your draw, you can either bluff if your opponent can fold better hands or check if you believe a bluff would not be successful.

 The river comes the 2♦.
 With your flush, you should bet for value again, aiming to get called by hands like two pair, sets, or even a single high spade.